strict-beauty/freelantopia/white paper.md

 - Moretopia makes every effort to ensure that real countries do not limit their rights, activities, and interests as citizens of virtual countries.

-## Moretopia's national name, flag, national emblem, national anthem
+## Moretopia's National Name, Flag, Emblem, Anthem
-- Moretopia defines national names, flags,  national emblem and national anthem that are consistent with its ideology and multi-ethnic nature.
+- Moretopia defines national names, flags, emblem and anthem that are consistent with its ideology and multi-ethnic nature.

 - If the lyrics of the national anthem are determined, they are translated into different national languages.

 - The national title, national flag, national emblem, and national anthem are stipulated as a method of voting when the population exceeds one million.

-## Moretopia's national income.
+## Moretopia's National Income.
 - Moretopia runs a freelance marketplace where it collects commissions from people to ensure job opportunities and generate a national income.